shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/2-name-resolution-issues.md

 ## Review

-In this lab you have:
+In this lab you have Performed:

-- Diagnosed and resolved name resolution issues in an Azure environment.
+- Diagnosing and resolving name resolution issues in an Azure environment.
-- Checked the Internet Protocol configuration of virtual machines.
+- Checking the Internet Protocol configuration of virtual machines.
-- Tested network connectivity using the 'ping' command to ensure OSI Layer 3 connectivity.
+- Testing network connectivity using the 'ping' command to ensure OSI Layer 3 connectivity.
-- Linked a private DNS zone to the appropriate virtual network, resolving DNS-related problems and enabling successful name resolution.
+- Linking a private DNS zone to the appropriate virtual network, resolving DNS-related problems and enabling successful name resolution.

 ## You have Successfully Completed the Lab